EricTheRed-507/adapter-example/README.md

 A typical facility has tens of cameras.
 Each camera can be accessed by multiple clients.
 Typically, there would be a central hub that displayed between 1 and 10 camera views in a control station room, but also each camera could be directly connected to one of many laptops that would be brought out to the manufacturing floor for close up, remote inspection.

 In the ```./original/``` directory, you'll see a simplified depiction of the code.
-The ```ImageClient.py``` is the client code that connects to the ```CameraHandler.py```, which is the code / class that interfaces with the camera on the server.
+The ```ImageClient.py``` is the client code that connects to the ```CameraHandler.py```, which is the class that interfaces with the camera on the server.
 These systems almost always used one particular brand of camera, which is a Basler.

 ## Situation that required an Adapter
 Some customers would ask for special cameras that suite particular needs (higher frame rate, larger sensors, non standard color schemes, etc).
 To custom tailor these requests, we would have to add these specialized cameras upon request.

-If we were NOT using an adapter, we would have to implement the following workflow:
+If we were NOT using an adapter, we would have the following workflow:
 - Add new camera interfacing code module on the server.
 - Update client such that the target has if/else statements or case/switch statements wherever the hardware interface code occurs.
 - Roll out these changes to one location on the server, and update every single client (which could be up to 50) with the new client code.
-[BIG TASK WITH POTENTIAL ERROR IN MISSED DEVICES!!]
+> [!CAUTION]
+> This last task above is large in scope, and potential errors in rollout operation.

+  \
-If we DID use an adapter, we would have to implement the following workflow:
+If we DID use an adapter, we would have the following workflow:
 - No changes needed to make on any client code.
 - Add new camera interfacing code module on the server, as well as Adapter->Adaptee classes to keep client code consistent.